 After graduation, he clerked for Chief Judge Howard G. Munson of the U.S. District Court for the Northern District of New York.

-Yale-Loehr on Proposed Changes to EB-5 Visa Program
+Yale-Loehr on Modifications to the EB-5 Visa Program